 - disorders of the adrenal glands, such as Cushing's syndrome

-- reduced output of sex hormones (oestrogen and testosterone)
+- reduced amounts of sex hormones (oestrogen and testosterone)

 - disorders of the pituitary gland

-Other factors that can increase the risk of osteoporosis and broken bones include:
+Other things thought to increase the risk of osteoporosis and broken bones include:

 Want to know more?